MurphyStudebaker/notion-emoji/README.md

 ## Author

-made by [Murphy Studebaker](https://www.linkedin.com/in/murphystude/) a machine learning engineer who likes to ship ✨
+made by [Murphy Studebaker](https://www.linkedin.com/in/murphystude/) a machine learning engineer who can ship ✨